KadriyeMacit/flutterio/README.md

 # flutterio

-It is a project for Turkey Flutter Hacktron.
+It is a project for Turkey Flutter Hackathon. #TurkeyHackathon21

 We used Firebase and Provider.